detain/emurelation/README.md

 # Emu⬅re➡lation

-Emu⬅re➡lation is project with 1 simple purpose; to provide a mapping of platforms, emulators, and games between varied sources in a easy to use JSON format.
+EmuRelation is project with 1 simple purpose; to provide a mapping of platforms, emulators, and games between varied sources in a easy to use JSON format.

 ## ❓ Why